pauljohnston2025/breadcrumb-garmin/settings.md

 ![](images/settings/ondevice.png)
 ![](images/settings/numberpicker.png)

 To use the number/colour pickers entering the value by touching characters/numbers on the screen then confirmed/removed by pressing the device buttons.
 Confirm to confirm on screen selection, back to delete a character or exit without making a change.
+Devices that have multiple buttons can also use the up/down buttons to move the cursor around the screen.

 ### Before Activity Start